-Summary 2019: Fair housing services and complaint responses are provided to City residents under a contract with the City of Santa Barbara for its Rental Housing Mediation Program (RHMP), which provides information on fair housing laws and tenant-landlord mediation services.
+Summary 2020: Fair housing services and complaint responses are provided to City residents under a contract with the City of Santa Barbara for its Rental Housing Mediation Program (RHMP), which provides information on fair housing laws and tenant-landlord mediation services.
+Over 100 individuals were assisted in FY 2019-2020.
 The Neighborhood Services webpage on the City's website also provides information to residents regarding fair housing services and related complaint response procedures.
 The City also refers lower income residents, particularly agricultural workers, to California Rural Legal Assistance.
 In addition, the City addresses fair housing issues via CDBG funds as required by U.S. Department of Housing and Urban Development.